Private Sector Union Strikes: Understanding the Nuts and Bolts

 A: Employees on strike cannot be disciplined for striking and generally cannot be discharged for engaging in protected, concerted activity.
 Strikers do not lose their accrued vacation time or other benefits, either.
 Also, the employer must guarantee that replacement workers will not make more money or receive additional perks for working during a strike.
 Furthermore, any employee who crosses the picket line and reports to work cannot be promoted to a better position, but must be returned to his or her same, or very similar, position.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by Matthew Austin, an attorney with the Columbus office of Barnes & Thornburg LLP.
+It was originally prepared by Columbus attorney Matthew Austin, and was updated by Toledo attorney Marilyn L. Widman of Widman & Franklin LLC.